junxit/us-congress-bills-109/metadata.md

 - 2006-09-27 — Mr. Gohmert moved to suspend the rules and pass the bill.
 - 2006-09-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7663)
 - 2006-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7663)
+- 2006-09-28 — Received in the Senate.
+- 2006-11-13 — Read twice and referred to the Committee on Energy and Natural Resources.